 - Training Day (2001) movie review: Filled with plot holes and phony morality lessons, director Antoine Fuqua and screenwriter David Ayer’s Los Angeles-set cop drama has one major redeeming quality: No, not Best Actor Oscar winner Denzel Washington as a brutal, corrupt officer of the law, but Ethan Hawke, who does wonders with the less showy and more underwritten role of an inexperienced, quixotic cop.

-Training Day movie: Ethan Hawke – not Oscar winner Denzel Washington – steals the show in low-grade cop thriller
+Training Day movie review: Ethan Hawke – not Oscar winner Denzel Washington – steals the show in low-grade cop thriller

 Every few years, the Los Angeles Police Department becomes embroiled in some scandal or other.
 The public is then told that the problem stems from a few “bad apples”; the system itself remains spotlessly clean.
 We get to taste a number of those rotten apples in Training Day, a 2001 crime thriller that depicts a police culture embedded in corruption and violence.

 As such, Training Day should have become an early 21st-century Chinatown – a portrait of a city and a society so vile and perverted that nothing and no one are quite what they seem to be.
 Unfortunately, screenwriter David Ayer and director Antoine Fuqua opted to leave thorny complexities out of their narrative, going instead for the more audience-friendly – and more dishonest – world of reality TV cop shows.

 In fact, much like the reality TV fare out there, Training Day features quick cuts, groovy camera angles, and a soundtrack blasting rap rhythms that add lots of noise – but little else – to the proceedings.